When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Product Image of the Zoie + Chloe Easy-Snap Toilet Paper Holder - Load and Unload with One Hand

-It also makes it easy to tear off the right amount of toilet paper with one hand when parents use the bathroom.
+It also makes it easy for adults to tear off the right amount of toilet paper with just one hand, which is a nice bonus for busy parents.

 TP Safety Tip

-Make sure to throw away toilet paper packaging.
-It can become a choking and suffocation hazard.
+Make sure to throw away toilet paper packaging immediately.
+The thin plastic wrap can become a choking and suffocation hazard.

 4. Toilet Bolt Caps